Bristow Group (NYSE:VTOL) Sees Large Volume Increase

-Shares of Bristow Group Inc. (NYSE:VTOL) saw unusually-high trading volume on Wednesday .
-Approximately 3,787 shares changed hands during trading, a decline of 96% from the previous session’s volume of 99,833 shares.The stock last traded at $28.02 and had previously closed at $28.48.
+Bristow Group Inc. (NYSE:VTOL) shares saw unusually-high trading volume on Tuesday .
+Approximately 7,115 shares traded hands during trading, a decline of 93% from the previous session’s volume of 101,836 shares.The stock last traded at $28.22 and had previously closed at $27.12.

 About Bristow Group (NYSE:VTOL)